 Seat time in the Mercedes S63 AMG is predominately robotized and eliminates any and all pilot error.
 As to be expected, no machine is flawless and the Distronic Plus does indeed have a few quirks.
 There is Driver Adaptive programming that manipulates shift points and actively caters them to the driver’s style, as well as selectable modes like Sport, Comfort and M, which allow for a broader range of vehicle characteristics and performance.
 Oh, and did we mention that the seats also offer back rubs without half the police hassle of your local massage parlor?

-IS-F, of course) and Volvo, they produce high-end luxury automobiles that are great to travel in and offer countless amenities, but still lack that certain oomph that BMW and Audi have honed so perfectly.
+It's a fact that Mercedes aren't up there with the best of the performance vehicles.
+Like Lexus (before the IS-F, of course) and Volvo, they produce high-end luxury automobiles that are great to travel in and offer countless amenities, but still lack that certain oomph that BMW and Audi have honed so perfectly.
 What AMG has done for Mercedes is allow it to cater to a driver who wants class, sophistication with a touch of naughtiness on the side.

 and the winner is…

 On their own both Mercedes and BMW are class-act cars with easy-on-the-eyes designs and interiors that look better than most people's apartments.
 But, slap on a high-performance tuner badge like ALPINA or AMG and all the fixings that come with it and you've got yourself a machine that drives and looks like no other.
 But, thankfully, both ALPINA and AMG managed to soup-up their German counterparts without all the flash and glitz, which makes these cars all the more appealing.
-Now, it was definitely a tight match this time, but the BMW managed to squeak by thanks to it's savage, understated good looks.
+Now, it was definitely a tight match this time, but the BMW managed to squeak by thanks to it's savage, understated good looks.83/100

 http://www.mercedes-amg.com/